wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 2. SSH into the X4x0 device using its IP address.

-3. Specify the proxy for X4x0 device by running:
+3. Configure the proxy settings by running:
    ```bash
    export https_proxy=http://<PROXY_SHARING_IP_AND_PORT> http_proxy=http://<PROXY_SHARING_IP_AND_PORT> all_proxy=socks5://<PROXY_SHARING_IP_AND_PORT>
    ```